 Globalization and Governance at National and International Levels

 Political steering research has long concentrated on Western nation-states.
 While increasing Europeanization and globalization have changed the conditions under which nation-states achieve policy goals, new international and transnational regulatory structures have emerged.
-In the course of this development, the paradigm of political steering has been successively replaced by the concept of governance - i.e. the cooperative coexistence of hierarchical and non-hierarchical forms of regulation, and of state and non-state actors.
+In the course of this development, the paradigm of political steering has been successively replaced by the concept of governance - i.e., the cooperative coexistence of hierarchical and non-hierarchical forms of regulation, and of state and non-state actors.
 The questions posed by this shift were first addressed in three empirically oriented subprojects, each examining a different issue.
 They have all fed into a larger theoretical investigation, "From Political Steering to Governance."
 The first subproject, "Change in Government’s Capacity to Perform," systematically analyzed secondary literature.
 The second dealt with the governance structures of three economic sectors with different degrees of internationalization: tourism, telecommunication, and pharmaceuticals.
 The third looked at changes in the governance of large technical systems.
 The results of all three projects were published in early 2009 in a collection of essays on steering and governance.
 In 2009, a network comprising twenty-two social scientists from six different countries was formed to examine the changes in financial market regulation that occurred as a response to the financial crisis.
 The findings were published in early 2012 while the reforms were still being planned.
 To observe the continuation of the reform process under the conditions of the ensuing sovereign debt and euro crises another international workshop took place in December 2013.
 The workshop participants agreed to focus their attention on the interplay among national, European and international regulators in preparation for a second joint publication.
 Draft chapters were discussed at a workshop in December 2014.
 At this point, the book publication is being prepared.

 Mayntz, Renate, 2005: Governance Theory als fortentwickelte Steuerungstheorie.
 In: Gunnar Folke Schuppert (Hg.), Governance-Forschung: Vergewisserung über Stand und Entwicklungslinien.
 Baden-Baden: Nomos, 11-20.